 In general, left-justified text is the most natural for the reader.
 It allows you to quickly scan a table and grasp the information the table contains.
-Center-justified text should be used sparingly, perhaps for elements you want to stand out from the rest, such as column headers and subheaders.
+Center-justified text should be used sparingly, perhaps for elements you want to stand out from the rest, such as column headers and subheads.

-One major exception to this rule is for currency or other numbers.
+One major exception to this rule is when the data is currency or other numbers.
 You'll likely want to right justify content so decimal points or base digits line up vertically in each cell, making it easy to scan and compare data.